 Compiled by the Road Trip Alberta team

-Read on for transportation options (if you don’t have your own wheels) or what stops to make along the way if you do!
+Start off with an amazing breakfast in Banff, and then read on for transportation options to Lake Louise (if you don’t have your own wheels) or what stops to make along the way if you do!

 How to Get from Banff to Lake Louise

 If you’re looking to hit the highway for a straight shot from Banff to Lake Louise and not make any stops along the way, this is the route for you.
 All you have to do is get on Highway 1 (the Trans-Canada Highway) and follow it for 57 kilometres until your exit onto Highway 1A for Lake Louise.
 In total, this drive should only take you about 40 minutes.

 Similar in the distance as the primary route (58km), this is is the road (slightly) less traveled.
 With relatively light traffic and several neat points of interest along the way, this route is for those who have time to spare.
 From Banff, get on Highway 1A (the Bow Valley Parkway), eventually crossing Highway 1 into Lake Louise.
 Without stops, the drive will take an average of 40-45 minutes.
 (But trust us, YOU’LL STOP!).

 ***Note that the Bow Valley Parkway is closed to vehicles from May 1 – June 25 and from September 1 – 30 for the “Enhanced Cycling Experience” project.